Maple syrup: Production

 Maple syrup production is centred in northeastern North America; however, given the correct weather conditions, it can be made wherever suitable species of maple trees grow, such as New Zealand, where there are efforts to establish commercial production.

 A maple syrup production farm is called a "sugarbush".
-Sap is often boiled in a "sugar house" (also known as a "sugar shack", "sugar cabin", "sugar shanty", or cabane à sucre), a building louvered at the top to vent the steam from the boiling sap.
+Sap is often boiled in a "sugar shack" (also known as a "sugar house", "sugar cabin", "sugar shanty", or cabane à sucre)—a building louvred at the top to vent the steam from the boiling sap.

 Maples are usually tapped beginning at 30 to 40 years of age.
 Each tree can support between one and three taps, depending on its trunk diameter.
 The average maple tree will produce 35 to 50 L of sap per season, up to 12 L per day.
-This is roughly equal to seven percent of its total sap.
-Tap seasons typically happen during late winter and spring and usually last for four to eight weeks, though the exact dates depends on the weather, location, and climate.
-The timing of the season and the region of maximum sap flow are both expected to be significantly altered by climate change by 2100.
+This is roughly equal to seven per cent of its total sap.
+Tap seasons typically happen during late winter and spring and usually last for four to eight weeks, though the exact dates depend on the weather, location, and climate.

-During the day, starch stored in the roots for the winter rises through the trunk as sugary sap, allowing it to be tapped.
-Sap is not tapped at night because the temperature drop inhibits sap flow, although taps are typically left in place overnight.
+During the day, sucrose stored in the roots for the winter rises through the trunk as sugary sap.
+A hole is bored into the trunk of the tree to allow the sap to flow out of a spile that is tapped in the hole.
+The taps are left in place for the season, and the sap flows during the day when the temperature is above freezing.
 Some producers also tap in autumn, though this practice is less common than spring tapping.
 Maples can continue to be tapped for sap until they are over 100 years old.

+Climate change is dramatically impacting the production of maple syrup.
+Increased temperatures in late winter/early spring causes the season for maple sap collection to shift earlier in the year, with increased summer temperatures causing a decrease in sugar content in sap, and drought/heavy rainfall impacting forest ecosystems.

 Commerce

 Until the 1930s, the United States produced most of the world's maple syrup.
-Today, after rapid growth in the 1990s, Canada produces more than 80 percent of the world's maple syrup, producing about 73 e6kg in 2016.
-The vast majority of this comes from the province of Quebec, which is the world's largest producer, with about 70 percent of global production.
-Canada exported more than C$362 million of maple syrup in 2016.
-In 2015, 64 percent of Canadian maple syrup exports went to the United States (a value of C$229 million), 8 percent to Germany (C$31 million), 6 percent to Japan (C$26 million), and 5 percent to the United Kingdom (C$16 million).
+Today, after rapid growth in the 1990s, Canada produces more than 80 per cent of the world's maple syrup, producing about 73 e6kg in 2016.
+Within Canada, Quebec is the largest producer, responsible for 72 per cent of the world's output; Canadian exports of maple syrup in 2016 were C$487 million (about US$360 million), with Quebec accounting for some 90 per cent of this total.
+In 2023 Canada exported $376 million of maple syrup to the United States, $47.8 million to Germany, $31.6 million to France, and $30.2 million to the UK, exporting to 68 countries in total.